 The Cowell Housing Association represents owners of 1,100 houses in the Walnut Country housing division, known casually as "The Crossings."
 The association board will consider a formal position on the matter before county school officials make a decision, said Don Berger, acting president of the homeowners group.

 Carver started the petition drive in the fall and now calls her group Walnut Creek Schools Together Now.
 She said she lost faith in the Mt.
-Diablo school district administration after seeing continual problems at Northgate, such as overcrowding and strings of substitutes filling
+Diablo school district administration after seeing continual problems at Northgate, such as overcrowding and strings of substitutes filling in where a full-time teacher should have been.

 In January, she filed a petition with nearly 3,000 signatures asking county school officials to give Walnut Creek and Acalanes school districts control of Northgate and its feeder schools.
 The "transfer of territory" would: